semgrep/semgrep-docs/docs/deployment/primary-branch.md

 ## Set a project's primary branch

-:::note
+:::info
-If this is your first time setting up primary branches, you may have to sign out then in again for the feature to be fully activated.
+If this is your first time setting up primary branches, you may have to sign out then sign in again for the feature to be fully activated.
 You only need to do this once.
 :::

 ### Through the web app